Sales Tax Calculator

 Reverse Tax (Backwards)

-Use this when your number already includes tax and you need the original price.
+Use this when the number already includes tax and you want the original price.

 Formula: Pre-Tax Price = Tax-Inclusive Total / (1 + Tax Rate).

-Best for: bookkeeping, VAT/GST claims, payout reconciliation, and tax-inclusive contracts.
+Best for: Bookkeeping, VAT/GST claims, reconciling payouts, and reviewing tax-inclusive contracts.

 How Reverse Tax Works (Without The Common Error)

-The most common error is subtracting tax percentage directly from the total.
-That method is mathematically incorrect because tax was added to the base first.
+A frequent mistake is just subtracting the tax percentage straight from the total.
+That doesn't work mathematically because the tax was originally added to the base price, not the total.

-If you searched for a reverse VAT calculator, reverse GST calculator, or reverse sales tax calculator, this is the exact method those tools use.
+Whether you're looking for a reverse VAT, GST, or sales tax calculator, this is the exact method you need.

 The 10% Example